LukeSchwarz/WebjetMovieMatch/README.md

 Both providers api will drop at random intervals so the API and Web App needs to be able to handle it without crashing

 - Add resilience to the API calls to allow the backend to retry requesting the data.
-I used Microsoft.Extensions.HTTP.Resillienceresilience/Polly to add its default resilience pipeline, adding a delayed retry attempt with exponential backoff.
+I used Microsoft.Extensions.HTTP.Resilience/Polly to add its default resilience pipeline, adding a delayed retry attempt with exponential backoff.

-- Added loading into the Web App for each providers data to show the user the app is still working but waiting for valid data from the API so I have left each providers movies to have a 404 image if the poster has an invalid path.
+- Added loading into the Web App for each providers data to show the user the app is still working but waiting for valid data from the API.

 - If I has some more time I would add some memory caching (Redis Maybe) to make the page loading a little better when an API was down.